CiscoDevNet/terraform-provider-intersight/website/docs/d/cond_alarm.html.markdown

 # Data Source: intersight_cond_alarm
 A state-full entity representing a found problem.
 Alarms can be reported by the managed system itself or can be determined by Intersight.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_cond_alarm.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `acknowledge`:(string) Alarm acknowledgment state.
 Default value is None.* `None` - The Enum value None represents that the alarm is not acknowledged and is included as part of health status and overall alarm count.* `Acknowledge` - The Enum value Acknowledge represents that the alarm is acknowledged by user.
 The alarm will be ignored from the health status and overall alarm count.
 * `acknowledge_by`:(string) User who acknowledged the alarm.